 Have Proper Diet

 If you have diabetes, one of the essential tips to follow is to have a proper diet.
-A proper diet consists of plenty of fruits, vegetables, lean protein, whole grains, and low-fat dairy products.
+A proper diet consists of variety of fruits, vegetables, whole grains, proteins and low-fat dairy products.
 This type of food is essential for overall health for anybody.
 But it’s crucial for people with diabetes to keep blood sugar under control.
 As an added benefit, following a diet plan like this will also help you to lose weight.

 Be consistent with your bed time

-A good night’s sleep is a great way to lower blood sugar.
-Studies show that uninterrupted sleep aids the body’s ability to regulate the production of insulin.
+A good night’s sleep is a critical factor to lower blood sugar.
+Studies show that undisturbed sleep improves the body’s ability to regulate the production of insulin.
 Maintaining a normal blood glucose level is vital to a diabetic’s overall health.
 So setting a consistent bedtime each night will help.

 Avoid High Glycemic-index foods

-To keep your blood sugar levels from spiking, research high glycemic index foods.
-If you’re not knowledgeable about what ingredients you should avoid, you may consume something harmful without realizing it.
-If you need to gulp something and don’t have time to look it up, stick to non-processed foods.
+To keep your blood sugar levels from spiking, include high glycemic index foods in your diet.
+If you’re not aware about what ingredients you should avoid, you may eat up something without knowing it can harm you.
+Stick to non-processed foods if you have to gulp something in order to fill your stomach.

 Effective advice which you can follow to live a healthier life